loighic/loighic.github.io/_pages/macro/pt3b/money_1.md

 </div>
 </div>

 We will consider the process more carefully in a moment, but imagine that Jack deposits $100 into his bank account.
-The bank then uses this $100 to make a loan Kate.
+The bank then uses this $100 to make a loan to Kate.
 Kate asks Sam to repair her roof, and when he does, she pays him with the $100.

-There was just $100 here.
+There is just $100 here.
 But Jack believes that he has $100.
 And now Sam also believes that he has $100.
 Both are correct.
 Thanks to the bank's ability to take in deposits and make loans, $100 has become $200.

 ##### The bank's balance sheet